The compost lesson

 “Nature is willing to die in order to live.
 Likewise, you must be willing to fail in order to succeed.
 In other words you have to be willing to ‘decompose.’

 “To decompose means you are willing and eager to fail, and you fail often and fast.
 You try new things.
 You focus more on learning than on achieving, more on growing that arriving, more on the journey than on the destination.

 “You’re willing to break down your illusions, shred your weaknesses, decompose your failures in order to arrive at nutrient-dense truth.

 “This is done by learning the right lessons as you fail.
 Because if you learn the wrong lessons, it’s like throwing your dead leaves of failure into the trash, which could have been turned into gold through the alchemy of composting.
 When you learn the right lessons, your failures become the compost in which your eventual seeds of success can grow and thrive.

-“Find any highly-successful person on the planet and I guarantee that their success has grown from and been nourished by the compost of their failures.
+“Find any highly-successful person and I guarantee their success has grown from and been nourished by the compost of their failures.
 Long before anyone saw their success seed germinate and grow, they spent years failing and composting.